 If the challenge or appeal is due to a material change in circumstances you should contact the VOA as soon as possible after the change has occurred.
 Unresolved appeals are heard by independent valuation tribunals.

-No. The Government's Regulations require you to pay the rate charge based on the current rateable value until the appeal has been concluded.
+No. The Government's Regulations require you to pay the rate charge based on the current rateable value until the matter has been concluded.
 If you are successful in your appeal and the rateable value is reduced, then any overpayment of rates made will be refunded to you.

 Within the Local Government Finance Act 1988 and subsequent Government Regulations, a reduction or relief may be available, but this is dependent on the particular circumstances of your occupation of the property.